Three Powerful Steps to Paying Down Holiday Debt

 If you’re struggling to get ahead of your seasonal debt, you may need to take a long, hard look at your budget (and if you’ve never made a budget, the beginning of the year is a great time to start!).
 Can you eat out less?
 Make coffee at home instead of buying it every day?
 Identify areas where you can save and apply the extra money towards the costs of those holiday purchases.

-Article from Balance
+Article by Balance